Bus companies in Ontario: Dallas Coach

-Dallas Coach, based in Mississauga, provides bus charters, shuttle services and tours, mainly in the Greater Toronto Area.
+Dallas Coach, was based in Mississauga, provides bus charters, shuttle services and tours, mainly in the Greater Toronto Area.

 Delaney Bus Lines

 Delaney Bus Lines was a charter, tour, and school bus company headquartered in Avonmore.
 Founded in 1948, it provides school services for the Upper Canada District School Board and the Catholic District School Board of Eastern Ontario.
 It also offers several casino tour packages.

 Delaney is the operator of three routes for OC Transpo's Rural Partnership Services.
 Route 515 connects the city of Cornwall with Ottawa and the government offices in Gatineau, Quebec; it also serves the villages of St. Andrew's West and Bonville in South Stormont, and the villages of Monkland and Moose Creek in North Stormont.
 Route 516 connects the North Stormont villages of Finch, Berwick, and Crysler with the nation's capital.
 Route 517 runs between Ottawa/Gatineau and the North Glengarry villages of Alexandria and Maxville.

 In July 2018, Delaney Bus lines sold their school bus fleet to Roxborough Bus Lines and their highway coaches to 417 Bus Lines, after 70 years of service.